 When I realized what I am about to experience my heart started pumping with joy – I was about to dive into a tropical sea!
-I never dreamt of it because so many years ago it simply was not possible for an ordinary citizen of the communist Russia.

 The tropical underwater world which opened in front of my eyes was magical – the warm transparent blue waters, the multicolor fish, corrals.